Biden moves to get all teachers a vaccine shot by the end of March

 Teachers are moving to the front of the vaccine line — but that doesn’t mean all schools will reopen right away

-The White House also appears set to announce the appointment of a “czar” to coordinate the effort to reopen schools.
-Linda Darling-Hammond, president of the California State Board of Education, who ran the education team for the Biden transition, appears to be under consideration for the job, according to officials with the American Federation of Teachers.
-An administration official declined to confirm Darling-Hammond was the pick but said the idea of appointing a czar was under “strong consideration.”
+The White House also is seriously considering appointing a “czar” to coordinate the effort to reopen schools, an administration official said.
+And it’s possible that Linda Darling-Hammond, president of the California State Board of Education, who ran the education team for the Biden transition, will take on some sort of role in the reopening effort, people familiar with the process said.

-AFT President Randi Weingarten welcomed the news about the vaccination effort.
+Randi Weingarten, president of the American Federation of Teachers, welcomed the news about the vaccination effort.

 “Vaccinations are a key ingredient to reopening schools safely, and this is the administration taking the steps to ramp up vaccinations for educators, which is great news for everyone who wants in-school learning,” she said.